 within the aegis of the Synagogue.

-One of the more unusual aspects of my working with the couple and the co-officiant is my writing a first draft of the ceremony and sending it to everyone concerned for their perusal and/or suggestions or changes to the ceremony.
-I then re-write it and send it out again.
+One of the more unusual aspects of his working with the couple and the co-officiant by writing a first draft of the ceremony and sending it to everyone concerned for their perusal and/or suggestions or changes to the ceremony.
+He then rewrites it and sends it out again.
 In this way, everyone is on the same page and it is a very democratic process.

-Having sung opera internationally for many years, my singing of the traditional Seven Blessings have often been called the highlight of the ceremony.
+Having sung Opera internationally for many years, his singing of the traditional Seven Blessings have often been called the highlight of the ceremony.